Keruspe/blog/posts/2016-09-15-germinal-17-released.md

 Germinal is available [on github](https://github.com/Keruspe/Germinal)

-Version 16 release tarball is available [here](http://www.imagination-land.org/files/germinal/germinal-16.tar.xz), get it while it's hot!
+Version 17 release tarball is available [here](http://www.imagination-land.org/files/germinal/germinal-17.tar.xz), get it while it's hot!

 Keybindings are documented [here](https://github.com/Keruspe/Germinal/blob/master/README.md).

 ## What's new in this release?

-- Style fixes for gtk+ 3.20
+- fix startup on gnome 3.22
-- Do not use deprecated vte api
+- port to newer vte, require pcre2

 I hope you'll enjoy it.
 Feel free to propose new features and/or to contribute!